goatoush/inventor-pi/README.md

 ## 15. Potentiometer and Servo

 ![Potentiometer and Servo](images/Potentiometer%20and%20Servo%20Circuit.jpg)

+Potentiometers are the dials we turn to control things like temperature or volume.
+They work by varying the electrical resistance, which we read as varying voltage at a microcontroller's input pin.
+In this script, we use this input to control a servo angle.

+A servo is a motor where we can control the rotation angle by changing the PWM signal we send to it.
+Unlike standard electric motors that spin continuously, a servo motor moves to an exact angle or position and holds it firmly.

 Create a new file in Thonny, with file name potentiometer_and_servo.py.
 Copy and paste the code below into the file you created.